NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_settings.rst

   List of names of dimensions specified in the "dimensions" section, to specify the coordinate dependence of each variable.

-``realm`` (if not specified in the `settings` section): string or list of CMIP modeling realm(s) that the variable belongs to
+``realm`` (if not specified in the `data` section): string or list of CMIP modeling realm(s) that the variable belongs to

 ``modifier``:
   String, optional; Descriptor to distinguish variables with identical standard names and different dimensionalities or realms.
-See `modifiers.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/data/modifiers.jsonc>`__ for supported modfiers.
+See `modifiers.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/data/modifiers.jsonc>`__ for supported modifiers.
 Open an issue to request the addition of a new modifier to the modifiers.jsonc file, or submit a pull request that includes the new modifier in the modifiers.jsonc file and the necessary POD settings.jsonc file(s).

 ``requirement``:
   String.
 Optional; assumed ``"required"`` if not specified.
 One of three values: